 Yvonne has over twenty-five years of experience as a financial consultant.
-She honed her skills with both institutional and individual clients at the world’s largest private pension fund, TIAA-CREF (now known simply as TIAA).
-She developed extensive technical knowledge of employee benefit plans while at TIAA and acquired a depth of expertise in guiding institutional clients through the analysis, design, and installation of these plans.
+She honed her skills with institutional and individual clients at the world’s largest private pension fund, TIAA-CREF (now known as TIAA).
+She developed extensive technical knowledge of employee benefit plans while at TIAA.
+She acquired a depth of expertise in guiding institutional clients through analyzing, designing, and installing these plans.
 She also has vast experience providing financial consulting services, guidance, and information for her individual clients, helping them plan for a more secure financial future.
 Yvonne has a strong commitment to helping women develop greater financial literacy, conducting seminars for women on the importance of planning and saving for retirement.

 A strong proponent of the value of professional growth through continuing education, Yvonne has earned these financial services industry professional designations: